Kikobeats/generator-react/README.md

 - Compiles into ES2015+ code using [babel-preset-env](https://github.com/babel/babel-preset-env).
 - Create multibundle (ES, CJS, UMD) using [microbundle](https://github.com/developit/microbundle).

+The best part is... it just works, you don't need to think about that, just in your code.

 ## Install

 First, install Yeoman: